shuffle-project/melvin-asr/docs/forced-alignment.md

 This error was reproducible with a different audio file and as such, the proposed method could not be implemented further.

+Using stable-ts, the alignment process took 33.07s to execute compared to 87.19s with the POC.
+Utilizing a GPU (nVidia RTX 4080) the same alignment task was processed in only 2.1 seconds.

 ## Conclusion

 As the wisper model currently supports ~448 tokens per segment, sentences have to be broken up into small segments which then get iterated through.
 Longer Alignment tasks therefore take up quite some time, even longer than a full transcription.
 Since the current POC is only partly working, we still rely on stable-ts for audio alignment.
+As a sidenote: According to
+[stable-ts documentation](https://github.com/jianfch/stable-ts) alignment is slower on Faster-Whisper models than on vanilla models.
+We could research if loading a non-faster-whisper model speeds up the task.

 Stable-ts is using its attention weights to calculate the timestamps.
 To further improve on this POC, future works could implement a similar algorithm.

 ### Testing Environment